Jason Hanson

-High school career
+Early life

 Born in Spokane, Washington, Hanson graduated from Mead High School in 1988, where he lettered in football, basketball, and soccer.
 As a senior, Hanson won All-Greater Spokane League honors as both a kicker and punter and was named a first-team All-State honoree by the Washington Sportswriters Association.
 In the classroom at Mead, he maintained a perfect 4.0 grade point average.

 College career

-Hanson attended Washington State University in Pullman, where he walked-on as a freshman in 1988 and made an immediate impact with the Cougars; he was named to The Sporting News Freshman All-America team.
+Hanson attended Washington State University in Pullman, where he walked-on as a freshman in 1988 and made an immediate impact with the Cougars; he was named to The Sporting News Freshman All-American team.
 Hanson set or tied many NCAA records, and his percentage of 57.1 for field goals from 50 yards or greater remains a Pac-12 Conference record.
 He holds the record for most field goals from 50 yards or more (20), and 40 yards or more (39).
 Hanson's school records include most points scored (328), longest field goal (62 yards), most games with two or more field goals (20), field goals (63), and PATs (139).
 He was also the punter at WSU during his final two seasons, and was a teammate of quarterback Drew Bledsoe, who arrived in 1990.
 Hanson earned a Bachelor of Science degree from WSU in pre-med studies, with 3.78 grade point average.
 Hanson was inducted into the College Football Hall of Fame in 2020.